instantish/the-instantish-test/README.md

 4. Can issues be traced back to the initial conversation?
 5. Do engineers feel standup is productive?
 6. Do engineers feel sprint planning is productive?
-7. Do engineers feel comfortable with the issue backlog?
+7. Do engineers feel comfortable with the length of the issue backlog?
 8. Do you regularly review your issue tracking process?